 At a hearing in October, the charge was changed from a Class B misdemeanor to a Class A misdemeanor.
 Class B misdemeanors carry up to a $1,200 fine while Class A misdemeanors carry up to a $2,000 fine and a year in prison.

-McDougall pleaded not guilty to the charge in July.
-He was charged with additional crimes in August following two incidents, one involving Salem Fire Chief Kevin Breen and the other when Salem Police were attempting to serve McDougall's wife with a subpoena on the misdemeanor.
+McDougall pleaded not guilty to the charge in July. one involving Salem Fire Chief Kevin Breen and the other when Salem Police were attempting to serve McDougall's wife with a subpoena on the misdemeanor.

 McDougall faces three felony witness tampering charges and misdemeanors of criminal threatening and disorderly conduct from those incidents.